-Master of Science in Environmental Sustainability, University of Ottowa, Institute of the Environment
+Master of Science in Environmental Sustainability, University of Ottawa, Institute of the Environment

 Bachelor of Science in Biology, Queen's University

-Sarah Shenstone-Harris provides research, analysis, and consulting services on various electricity-sector issues, including integrated resource planning, rate design, electric vehicles and electrification, and clean energy.
+Sarah Shenstone-Harris provides research, analysis, and consulting services on various electricity-sector issues, including wholesale markets, rate design, electric vehicles and electrification, and clean energy.

-Prior to joining Synapse, Ms. Shenstone-Harris was at Reading Municipal Light Department (Reading Light), one of Massachusetts’s largest municipally-owned utilities, as an Integrated Resource Analyst.
+Prior to joining Synapse, Ms. Shenstone-Harris was at Reading Municipal Light Department (Reading Light), one of Massachusetts’s largest municipally owned utilities, as an Integrated Resource Analyst.
 She helped manage Reading Light’s energy portfolio and secure low-carbon and cost-competitive long-term power contracts.
-She led the rate increase process and the design of new rate structures, such as a residential electric vehicle time-of-use rate.
-She was also involved in the administration and development of numerous energy efficiency and electrification programs, including incentive programs for air-source heat pumps, electric vehicle chargers, residential solar, and various commercial programs.
+She also helped manage the rate increase process and the design of new rate structures, such as a residential electric vehicle time-of-use rate.
+She was also involved in the administration and development of energy efficiency and electrification programs, including incentive programs for air-source heat pumps, electric vehicle chargers, residential solar, and various commercial programs.